 JavaScript Client

-The JavaScript client (Node.js or modern browsers) talks to the Pie server over WebSocket.
-It mirrors the Python client surface, with camelCase method names.
+The JavaScript client (Node.js or modern browsers) talks to the Pie server

 Installation

-npm install pie-client
+npm install @pie-project/client@0.4.0

 Quick start

-import { PieClient } from 'pie-client';
+import { PieClient } from '@pie-project/client';

 const client = new PieClient("ws://127.0.0.1:8080");